thuiskens/robot.bicycle/README.md

 Ubuntu, you can simply install the `gcc-multilib` package.

 ## Build System
+This project uses a number of other projects which are included as submodules.
+Some of the submodules (e.g. libbicycle) also contain their own submodules.
+However, none of the nested submodules are necessary for building and recursive initialization can be avoided.
+You can update the submodules with:

+    $ git submodule update --init

+which will also initialize the submodules if not yet done.

 ### Firmware
 The firmware which runs on the bicycle can be built using CMake.
 After the